edenhazard701/edenhazard701/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&color=8CF7A4&pause=1000&width=435&lines=I+am+edenhazard701.;)](https://git.io/typing-svg)

 I work as a Software engineer who has extensive background in Web application development and Devops Engineering.
 I have 8+ years of experience with front-end and back-end experience and a passion for responsive website design and secure backend service.
-I am skilled in Web Development using JavaScript, PHP, Python as a primary language and using its frameworks React specifically.
+I am skilled in Web Development Microservice and Database Management  using JavaScript, PHP, Python as a primary language and using its frameworks.

 ---